MSI GF63 Thin 9SCX-005 Review

 It uses a smooth plastic, just like the rest of the keyboard deck, and looks decent enough.
-Response is fairly good, without cursor skips even with rapid gestures and the two buttons at the bottom have the same stiff feel as that found in its predecessor.
+The response is fairly good, without cursor skips even with rapid gestures, and the two buttons at the bottom have the same stiff feel as that found in its predecessor.
 Nevertheless, it feels cheap and you might be left wondering if they really wanted to have it in the system or it was an afterthought.

 Our MSI GF63 Thin 9SCX-005 review unit comes with some serious power for the price.
-The source of its impressive performance is an Intel Core i5-9300H CPU, 256GB SSD and 8GB of RAM.
-Thanks to those midrange components, the GF63 won’t break a sweat when you load a dozen Chrome browser tabs, four of which playing 1080p YouTube videos while two stream HD Twitch streams.
+The source of its impressive performance is an Intel Core i5-9300H CPU, 256GB SSD, and 8GB of RAM.
+Thanks to those midrange components, the GF63 won’t break a sweat when you load a dozen Chrome browser tabs, four of which play 1080p YouTube videos while two-stream HD Twitch streams.
 If you need something for media basic creation like video/image editing when not playing, this notebook looks like is a perfect choice.

 Gaming & Graphics

 Playing Overwatch on high settings at 1080p yields a consistent 124fps throughout.
 Graphic intensive modern titles like Far Cry 5 and Shadow of the Tomb Raider will prove to be a little more of a challenge for the machine, scoring 51 and 47 FPS respectively at 1080p high settings.
 You might want to lower a few settings for games like these, but the rest of your older gaming library can be played at 1080p with 60 FPS or higher.